Crockpot Meatloaf is amazingly tender and made easily in the slow cooker!

 - 1 large yellow onion finely minced (divided)

 - 1 box (6 oz) dried stuffing mix (I like to use the savory herb variety)

 - 2 tablespoons ketchup glaze (see below)

 - 1 teaspoon kosher salt

 - 1 ½ cups ketchup

 - 2 teaspoons apple cider vinegar

-Add ground beef, remaining minced onion (from step 1), stuffing mix, milk, eggs, 2 Tbsp glaze, salt and pepper.
+- Add ground beef, remaining minced onion (from step 1), stuffing mix, milk, eggs, 2 tablespoons glaze, salt and pepper.
 Use your hands to mix until just combined (being careful not to over mix).

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)